youngboy/engine-docs/source/setup-node.md

   - Deploy the Engine proxy in a standalone docker container.
 3. Send requests to your service – you're all set up!

-## 1. Instrument Node Agent with Apollo Tracing
+<h2 id="node-with-apollo-tracing" title="Node with Apollo Tracing">1.
+Instrument Node Agent with Apollo Tracing</h2>

 You will need to instrument your Node server with a tracing package that follows the [Apollo Tracing](https://github.com/apollographql/apollo-tracing) format.
 Engine relies on receiving data in this format to create its performance telemetry reports.